Phantas0s/alexandria-library/README.md

 ### Spelling, Syntax, and Grammar

 I'm not a native English speaker.
-Don't be surprised to see many spelling or grammar mistakes in the library.
+Don't be surprised to see many spelling or grammar mistakes in the library, or in this README.

 ## Why Sharing That?